-Ex-Playboy Model Settles Suit With 'National Enquirer' Over Alleged Affair With Trump
+Ex-'Playboy' Model Settles Suit With 'National Enquirer' Over Alleged Trump Affair

 Former Playboy model Karen McDougal, who claims to have had a 10-month affair with President Trump that ended in 2007, has settled a lawsuit with the owner of the National Enquirer that kept her from publicly discussing the relationship.